mgurdal/go-tutorial/docs/concurrency.md

 ## Select

 Sending data to channels or waiting for data from channels blocks the application.

-Select allows us to await data from multiple channels.
+Select allows us to await data from multiple channels at the same time.

 In the example below, two goroutines continuously sending data to `chan1` and `chan2`.

-We can read all incoming messages from both channel by selecting both of them within a infinite loop.
-When a message comes from any of the channels select will enter in a case and handle the message and the for loop will start the selection process again.
+We can read all incoming messages from both channels by selecting both of them inside an infinite loop.
+When a message comes from any of the channels, select statement will enter into the corresponding case and handle the message.
+After the case ends for loop will start the selection process again.

 ![select](assets/img/select.gif)